-One of the most prominent American business literature authors, Ken Blanchard, once said: “Feedback is the breakfast of champions“.
+Ken Blanchard, one of America’s best know business writers, once said: “Feedback is the breakfast of champions“.

 The best tool you have

-The truth is, when done correctly - honest feedback is your best tool in performance improvement.
-When you think of it, all of us receive feedback every single day – in almost every conversation we have with people around us.
+When done correctly, honest feedback is the best tool for improving your performance.
+If you think of it, all of us receive feedback every single day – in almost every conversation we have with people around us.

-The way your friends respond to your ideas, the opinion you have about your friend's outfit, the evaluation you get from your boss or business partner, the satisfaction (or dissatisfaction) of your client after the project is done – every type of two-way communication is basically feedback, and a chance to see yourself with a different set of eyes.
+The way your friends respond to your ideas, the opinion you have about your friend's outfit, the evaluation you get from your boss or business partner, the satisfaction (or dissatisfaction) of your client after the project is done – every conversation is basically feedback, and a chance to see yourself through someone else’s eyes.

-The purpose of feedback is not to criticize (at least it shouldn't be), but to motivate the receiver to perform better.
-That's why we refer to it as constructive feedback – because it gives us the opportunity for constant growth and improvement while ensuring the satisfaction of all parties involved.
+The purpose of feedback is not to criticize (at least it shouldn't be), but to motivate others to perform better.
+That's why we refer to it as “constructive feedback” – because it gives us the opportunity to grow and improve.

-The importance of two-way communication is often overlooked, which is one of the biggest mistakes in the business environment – because honest feedback brings us enormous benefits, both in terms of client satisfaction, and in terms of improvement in our business process.
+The importance of effective communication is often overlooked and is one of the biggest mistakes in the business environment.
+Honest feedback comes with enormous benefits, both in terms of client satisfaction, and in terms of improvement in our business process.

 The ultimate motivator

-A happy and productive employee is the one that realizes their role in the company and the value they add to the table, but at the same time understands the expectations of their job description and goals they yet need to reach.
+A happy and productive employee realizes the value they add, while at the same time understanding the expectations of their job and the goals they need to reach.

-There is no universally „right way“ of giving feedback, but there are some universally applicable characteristics – it should always be constructive, specific, and progress-oriented.
+There isn’t just one right way of giving feedback.
+Good managers tailor their management techniques to each individual they manage.
+Nevertheless, there are some universally applicable characteristics – it should always be constructive, specific, and progress-oriented.